rashid-project/rashid-php-laravel/README.md

 # rashid-php-laravel
-The Rashid application implemented in PHP with the Laravel framework
+The Rashid application implemented as a web application in PHP with the Laravel framework